bonsai-rx/docs/articles/documentation-docfx.md

 1) Install [Visual Studio](https://www.visualstudio.com/) (the community edition can be installed for free).
 2) Install Bonsai VS Extensions.
 Assuming Bonsai is already installed, from the Windows Start Menu, search for the "Install Bonsai VS Extensions" shortcut and run it.
-3) In Visual Studio, open `src/PackageName.sln` in the repo.
+3) In Visual Studio, open `src/PackageName.sln` in the repository.
 4) Press F5 to open the Bonsai editor with the new package added.
 5) From here, you can make Bonsai workflows and save them as per normal.